Danc2050/Ideas/Ideas.md

 An AST has many uses (?).
 Particulary, in compilers.

 In addition, this program could implement methods.
 Ideally, the program would actaully have a set of pre-programmed methods and just replicate the data (i.e., the tree).
 This, in theory, would reduce the need for coders to code an AST.

+# A program that memorizes (or memoizes..?) previous input to a program
+This is a good tool for those that do user testing.

+When a user tester is testing a program they follow a linear path, starting at point 0 and moving to point x.

+There are a few problems with this:
+1) When they have tested paths and received a segfault at path x, they have no way to return to the previous invocation/safe place before the segfault occurred and proceed to test further.
+They must start at point 0.
+2) When a user is testing paths, they have no ability to determine if they have traversed all paths (and what values they have inputted) unless they manually write/type this.

+A few possible solutions:
+1) A program that memorizes (or memoizes) the input to a given program so it can be fed back in at a later date (e.g., by ./a.out > memorizedResults).
+2) A GUI that draws a tree of possible paths and includes tested solutions the user has completed.
+  - Additionally, a symbolic execution engine could be run on the program pre-emptively and update the tree/picture to reduce user testing from needing to occur.